5 Reasons Why Doctors Aren’t A Prodigious Accumulator Of Wealth

 #3 No time for what “really” matters

 I recently spoke with a physician that has been practicing for 14 years.
-He didn’t know how much money he had saved for emergencies or what his financial planner was investing his money in.
+He didn’t know how much money he had saved for emergencies or what his financial situation as his advisor was keeping him in the dark.

-I guarantee you that if you’re “too busy” to focus on your money, then it could result in bad financial news down the road.
+I guarantee you that if you’re “too busy” to focus on your money, then it could result in a bad financial position down the road.

 Dr. Stanley found that those that dedicate at least one hour each month to family finances had a much better chance of reaching PAW status.